 They also have a range of Deet-free, child-friendly, natural repellents for the tear-gassers out there.

-Guide to the Birds of East Africa has been a must-have in any birdwatchers book collection for years, especially if coming to Uganda on a bird watching tour.
+Birds of East Africa has been a must-have in any birdwatchers book collection for years, especially if coming to Uganda on a bird watching tour.
 But I like the new app too – same classification, information and great pictures and answers all my questions but so much lighter to carry while in the field, genius.

 I don’t have anything else to say – just get it!